-136 James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.318; citing 'Glaciers Fading Away in Xinjiang', Xinhuanet, November 9 2004; 'China Warns of "Ecological Catastrophe" from Tibet's Melting Glaciers', AFP, October 5 2004; Cui Jianyong and Zhong Wei, 2001, 'Talimuhe liuyu renlei huodong yu huanjing xiaoying' [Human Activity and Environmental Effects in the Tarim River Watershed] in Xiong Heigang (ed.), Xinjiang ziyuan huanjing yu kechixu fazhan [Resources Environment and Sustainable Development in Xinjiang], Urumchi: Xinjiang daxue chubanshe, pp. 205-11.
+211 James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.318; citing 'Glaciers Fading Away in Xinjiang', Xinhuanet, November 9 2004; 'China Warns of "Ecological Catastrophe" from Tibet's Melting Glaciers', AFP, October 5 2004; Cui Jianyong and Zhong Wei, 2001, 'Talimuhe liuyu renlei huodong yu huanjing xiaoying' [Human Activity and Environmental Effects in the Tarim River Watershed] in Xiong Heigang (ed.), Xinjiang ziyuan huanjing yu kechixu fazhan [Resources Environment and Sustainable Development in Xinjiang], Urumchi: Xinjiang daxue chubanshe, pp. 205-11.
+212 Ibid.

-Ibid.

-138 James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.317; citing Lu Xin et al. 2001: 101-2; 'Xinjiang shamohua tudi meinian yi 400 pingfang gongli sudu kuozhang' [Xinjiang's desertified land expanding at an annual rate of 400 kilometres], Xinhuagang, 9 January 2004.
+213 James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.317; citing Lu Xin et al. 2001; 101-2; 'Xinjiang shamohua tudi meinian yi 400 pingfang gongli sudu kuozhang' [Xinjiang's desertified land expanding at an annual rate of 400 kilometres], Xinhuagang, 9 January 2004.

-139 James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.318; citing Lu Xin, Zhu Ruijun and Luo Yunqiang, 2001, 'Xinjiang renkou, shui ziyuan, shengtai huanjing vu kechixu fazhan' [Xinjiang Population, Water Resources, Ecological Environment and Sustainable Development] in Xiong Heigang (ed.), Xinjiang ziyuan huanjing yu kechixu fazhan [Resources Environment and Sustainable Development in Xinjiang], Urumchi: Xinjiang daxue chubanshe, p.
+James Millward, Eurasian Crossroads: A History of Xinjiang, New York: Columbia University Press, 2007, p.318; citing Lu Xin, Zhu Ruijun and Luo Yunqiang, 2001, 'Xinjiang renkou, shui ziyuan, shengtai huanjing yu kechixu fazhan' [Xinjiang Population, Water Resources, Ecological Environment and Sustainable Development] in Xiong Heigang (ed.), Xinjiang ziyuan huanjing yu kechixu fazhan [Resources Environment and Sustainable Development in Xinjiang], Urumchi: Xinjiang daxue chubanshe, p.
 102.

-According to a study conducted by Sapporo Medical University Professor Jun Takada, who has carried out extensive research on the adverse effects of nuclear radiation, an estimated 190,000 residents were bathed in fatal levels of radiation and died because of the Lop Nur tests.
+estimated 190,000 residents were bathed in fatal levels of radiation and died because of the Lop Nur tests.
 Takada also presents theories that some 40% of that figure, or 75,000 people, died because of inferior medical care, etc. He also states that it appears that there were 129 million people in the region who experienced heightened occurrences of leukemia and other forms of cancer.
-Takada's work also shows that radiation has affected the health of unborn children, and that residents' health continues to be harmed up to the present time due to the nuclear tests, although the last documented test occurred in 1996.140
+Takada's work also shows that radiation has affected the health of unborn children, and that residents' health continues to be harmed up to the present time due to the nuclear tests, although the last documented test occurred in 1996.215

 An award-winning documentary produced by a team of British journalists also revealed the effects of nuclear testing on East Turkestan residents' health.
-The journalists documented their 1998 trip to East Turkestan in "Death on the Silk Road", a film containing evidence from inside the PRC of spiraling levels of cancer and birth deformities among East Turkestan's population.141
+The journalists documented their 1998 trip to East Turkestan in "Death on the Silk Road", a film containing evidence from inside the PRC of spiraling levels of cancer and birth deformities among East Turkestan's population.
+216

-Military activities shall not take place in the lands or territories of indigenous peoples, unless justified by a relevant public interest or otherwise freely agreed with or requested by the indigenous peoples concerned.
+- 1. Military activities shall not take place in the lands or territories of indigenous peoples, unless justified by a relevant public interest or otherwise freely agreed with or requested by the indigenous peoples concerned. - 2.
 States shall undertake effective consultations with the indigenous peoples concerned, through appropriate procedures and in particular through their representative institutions, prior to using their lands or territories for military activities.

 The Xinjiang Production and Construction Corps, which was formed from an organized settlement of 100,000 demobilized Guomindang troops, has become a crucial component of government control in East Turkestan.
-This paramilitary organization, which answers only to Beijing, has played a role in controlling East Turkestan by absorbing a huge number of migrants, cultivating the northern region, working on infrastructure to connect East Turkestan with the Chinese heartland, providing a ready militia, and creating a series of settlements in the Tarim basin, marking the first time that large numbers of Han Chinese have lived in this area.142
+This paramilitary organization, which answers only to Beijing, has played a role in controlling East Turkestan by absorbing a huge number of migrants, cultivating the northern region, working on infrastructure to connect East Turkestan with the Chinese heartland, providing a ready militia, and creating a series of settlements in the Tarim basin, marking the first time that large numbers of Han Chinese have lived in this area.217